[Moderate revision–posted 3/23/21 (replaces 12/6/12 edition)]

 (2) Conduct a pre-abatement conference for all planned projects.
 Attendees to include:

-(a) EH&S representative
+(b) EH&S representative

-(b) Building Maintenance and Construction Director
+(c) Building Maintenance & Construction Managing Director

-(d) Academic Support and Facilities Resources Director
+(e) Planning and Administration Associate Managing Director, Academic Support and Facilities Resources

-(f) Job-site abatement supervisor
+(g) Jobsite abatement supervisor

-(g) Building users
+(h) Building users

 (3) Prepare a written plan of action to be followed on all non-emergency asbestos abatement projects.

 c.
-Facilities Planning and Construction
+Facilities Planning & Construction

 d.
-Academic Support and Facilities Resources Director
+Operations Division Planning and Administration (ODPA) Academic Support and Facilities Resources (ASFR) Assistant Director

 (1) Responsible for the relocation of employees or students in those academic areas to be abated or areas having asbestos contamination.
-This shall be coordinated with the appropriate vice president and/or dean of the departments affected.
+This effort shall be coordinated with the appropriate vice president and/or dean of the departments affected.

 (2) Inform the appropriate vice president and/or dean of the affected departments of any possible utility shutdowns.